LeenaRex/fibonacci-project/README.md

 The project source code and dependent files are in GitHub:<br/>
 <a href="https://github.com/leena-rex/fibonacci-project">https://github.com/leena-rex/fibonacci-project</a>

-1. Download the project as a zip file to the desktop.
+1. Download the FibonacciApp.zip file to the desktop.
 2. NodeJS and GIT needs to be already installed in the computer.
-3. Extract the files from fibonacci-project.zip.
+3. Extract the files from fibonacciApp.zip.
+It will contain the 'RestApiWebService' project folder.
-4. In the Git Bash command-line prompt navigate to 'RestApiWebService' project folder.
+4. In the Git Bash command-line prompt navigate to 'RestApiWebService' directory.
 5. Important: Type: 'npm install' without the single quotes.
 This will install the dependent modules listed in the project's package.json file
 6. Start the server with the following command:<br/>